What we do

 - Get involved Donate

-In early September, Betty conducted an Essential First Aid and Save a Life course for staff members at the Woolston Club in Christchurch, little did she know at the time that the skills she’d taught would help save a life within a week.
+In early September, Betty Tannous conducted an Essential First Aid and Save a Life course for staff members at the Woolston Club in Christchurch, little did she know at the time that within a week those skills would help save a life.

-One of her students was at an awards ceremony at the Woolston Club when the presenter fell from the stage.
-She lost consciousness and wasn’t breathing.
-As the crowd looked on a staff member began performing CPR and asked for an AED.
-The AED was attached and following the prompts, three shocks were administered, bringing the casualty back to consciousness.
+One of her students was at an awards ceremony at the Woolston Club when the presenter suddenly fell from the stage.
+She had lost consciousness and wasn’t breathing.
+One of Betty’s students stepped in, began performing CPR and asked for an AED (Automatic External Defibrillator).
+Three shocks were administered after following the prompts from the AED, bringing the casualty back to consciousness.
 An ambulance arrived minutes later, and the person involved is now alive and well.

-“To have helped save a life felt fantastic, just knowing that the participants were listening to what I was teaching and followed my instructions.”
+“To have helped save a life felt fantastic,” Betty says.
+“Just knowing that the participants were listening to what I was teaching and followed my instructions.”

 Red Cross’ first aid courses are practical and hands-on, giving Kiwis the skills to use when they need them most.
 With a range of courses on offer, you can find one to suit you.
 Book a Red Cross first aid course today.